yguitton/training-material/topics/contributing/tutorials/github-contribution/tutorial.md

 </div>

-To check this has worked, you can go to your Github account.
+To check this has worked, you can go to your GitHub account.

 > <hands-on-title>Push the changes</hands-on-title>
 > 1. Go to your GitHub repository on a web browser